 What is Equalization?

-Equalization, or EQ, is the process of adjusting the balance of frequencies in an audio signal.
-EQ is used to correct imbalances in the frequency spectrum and create the desired tonal effect.
-Adjusting the equalization of a recorded sound is usually done using an equaliser on a Digital Audio Workstation.
-The equaliser tool allows you to cut or boost specific frequency bands, which can help shape any sound’s tonal character or make it more suitable for a particular scenario.
+Equalization, or EQ, is adjusting the balance of frequencies in an audio signal.
+It corrects imbalances in the frequency spectrum and creates the desired tonal effect.
+Adjusting the equalization of a recorded sound is usually done using an equalizer on a Digital Audio Workstation.
+The equalizer tool allows you to cut or boost specific frequency bands, which can help shape any sound’s tonal character or make it more suitable for a particular scenario.

 Reading an Equalizer

 On your chosen DAW, there will be a tool called an Equalizer.
 This is used to edit the frequencies of any audio.
-The equaliser will be in the form of a graph, with the x-axis denoting the frequency range (Hz) and the y-axis denoting the decibels (dB).
-Across the frequency range on the x-axis, there will be certain frequency zones.
+The equalizer will be a graph, with the x-axis denoting the frequency range (Hz) and the y-axis denoting the decibels (dB).
+Certain frequency zones will be across the frequency range on the x-axis.
 These can be adjusted using EQ points (usually shown by a number).
 The lower the number, the lower the frequency zone.

 A graphical equaliser is what we call a Parametric EQ.
 This offers continuous control over every parameter.
-Parametric EQs are always a good option due to their flexibility and versatility.
+Due to their flexibility and versatility, parametric EQs are always a good option.
 Here’s an example picture of a parametric EQ.

 EQ for removing unwanted sound